SiDODOL/efficientship/readme.md

 ![5_3d_points.png](img/5_3d_points.png)    ![6_datapoints_clustered.png](img/6_datapoints_clustered.png)

-The 3D scatter plot above (right) shows points associated to their clusters/colors (colors may be reused).
+The 3D scatter plot above shows points associated to their clusters/colors (colors may be reused).

-The clusters are acceepted once cluster quality value reaches certain value (e.g. ~1).
+The clusters are accepted once cluster quality value reaches certain value (e.g. ~1).
 If desired cluster quality has not been achieved, repeat or increase cluster size or both.

 ![7_cluster_quality.png](img/7_cluster_quality.png)